- GIS Expert

 GIS Expert in a Nutshell

 A GIS expert works on various GIS software to conduct a study and gather spatial and non-spatial information.
 GIS experts update the GIS data and maintain it.
-The databases include aerial or satellite imagery, latitudinal and longitudinal coordinates, and manually digitized images of maps.
-A GIS expert is responsible for creating online and mobile maps.
+The databases include aerial or satellite imagery, latitudinal and longitudinal coordinates, and manually digitised images of maps.
+In a career as a GIS expert, one is responsible for creating online and mobile maps.

 Quick Facts for GIS Expert